Research Sprint “AI and Content Moderation”

 For our project “The Ethics of Digitalisation”, we are now inviting applications from advanced PhD researchers and early post-docs with diverse backgrounds (IT, law, political sciences and related fields) to join a

-taking place at the Alexander von Humboldt Institute for Internet and Society (HIIG) from 17th of August 2020 to the 25th of October 2020.
+taking place at the Humboldt Institute for Internet and Society (HIIG) from 17 August 2020 to 25 October 2020.
 Main partners of the project are the Stiftung Mercator, the HIIG, the Berkman Klein Center at Harvard University, the Digital Asia Hub.
 The Federal President of Germany Frank-Walter Steinmeier is patron of this project.

 Bring a problem!
 What are the pressing issues about platform governance from your perspective (IT, law, political science, sociology) and how can you address one of them during the research sprint?